amasiukevich/sprinklers/README.md

-# sprinklers
+# Sprinklers
-A 2D descrete optimization problem
+A 2D descrete optimization problem using evolutionary algorithm.